SelahattinNazli/MSIN-616-Library-Final-Project/README.md

 This is a simple database that can be used to maintain the data stored and processed by a lending library.
 In this database, it is aimed to create a real data library database with all its features.
+Below you can see the  ERD diagram of this database.

 <img width="1512" alt="Screenshot 2023-08-21 at 3 10 48 AM" src="https://github.com/SelahattinNazli/MSIN-616-Library-Final-Project/assets/129943133/d6b7059e-156a-4b8e-a266-e8fce48d8c9c">